alixaprodev/coding-with-ali/README.md

 ### My work 🔭

-- I work as a Tech Blogger for [AlixaProDev](https://www.alixaprodev.com/)
+- I work as a Tech Blogger at [AlixaProDev](https://www.alixaprodev.com/)
 - I am a contributor and maintainer of

     1.[Android Code Snippets](https://github.com/hazratali-bit/30-lines-code.android)